hth313/OS4/doc/semimerged.rst

 .. note ::
-   If you have the 41CL, there is an updated mainframe firmware available that corrects this bug.
+   If you have the 41CL, there is an updated mainframe firmware available which corrects this bug.

-The ``argument`` routine is what makes this function become semi-merged, or at least half of it.
-As mentioned, the purpose of this routine is to put the calculator in the proper state to prompt for an argument for the semi-merged function.
+The ``argument`` routine is what makes this function become semi-merged, or at least half of the story.
+As mentioned, the purpose of this routine is to put the calculator in the proper state to prompt for an argument to the semi-merged function.
 It is followed by a control word which is the default postfix argument byte for this function and the upper bits are used to signal if we accept direct stack arguments or not.